MelSumner/MelSumner.github.io/_posts/2024-10-18-if-you-care.md

 slug: if-you-care
 ---

-I avoid using the word "care" when I talk about accessibility, and I believe that part of my success in reaching engineers is that I avoid that word.
+I avoid using the word "care" when I talk about accessibility, and I believe that part of my success in reaching engineers is that I have avoided that word.
 I try to avoid all emotion words, really.
-Many web developers and software engineers get really upset if you use the word "care", because in doing so, you're implying some shortcoming on their end _if they do not_.
-And heavens forbid a software engineer being forced to face a shortcoming.
+Many web developers/software engineers get really upset if you use the word "care", because in doing so, you're implying some shortcoming on their end _if they do not_.
+And heavens forbid a software engineer being forced to face a shortcoming...or a feeling.
 It is, as memes would suggest, a well-known flaw.

 <!--more-->